FAQs

 • Is part of a complete treatment plan that should include counseling.
 The role of counseling is to help patients manage emotions and behaviors that can be linked to opioid addiction.

-In a 12‑week study of 39 non‑treatment‑seeking adults, SUBLOCADE blocked the rewarding effects of opioids.
+In a 12‑week study of 39 non‑treatment‑seeking adults, SUBLOCADE blocked the rewarding effects of an opioid.

 How frequently will SUBLOCADE be given?